'Mecca' of Indian football in state of mourning; Mohun Bagan to unveil 'Pele Gate' | Sports-Games

 ''I still remember Pele playing against Mohun Bagan in Calcutta, how he played and shot the free kick,'' said Banerjee who played for East Bengal then.

-The All India Football Federation meanwhile has declared a seven-day mourning to remember the life and achievements of Pele.
+The All India Football Federation, meanwhile, declared a seven-day mourning to remember the life and achievements of Pele.

 Secretary general Dr Shaji Prabhakaran said, ''We are deeply saddened by the demise of footballing great Pele, and to remember his achievements, we will observe a seven-day mourning.
 In this period, the AIFF flag will fly at half-mast.'' ''India is blessed that Pele has visited us on so many occasions, the last time being in 2018.
 We all remain grateful to him for these visits,'' said Dr Prabhakaran.